-The essential biblical detail about Pharaoh during the times of Moses, the Pharaoh of the Exodus, was his statement.
+His statement was an essential biblical detail about Pharaoh during the times of Moses, the Pharaoh of the Exodus.
 Who is the Lord?
 Pharaoh didn’t know or refused to accept even the little he knew.
 However, God did not leave him without an answer.
-It is worth noting that God reveals Himself in one way to people who are unwilling to accept Him into their lives and in another to people who are willing to acknowledge their dependence on Him.
+It is worth noting that God reveals Himself in one way to people unwilling to accept Him into their lives and in another to people willing to acknowledge their dependence on Him.

 A pagan king, who had his gods, could not recognize the sovereignty of the God of a people of enslaved people who lived in his land and worked complex building pyramids and fortresses.
 If the God of the Hebrews was more powerful, then it was only natural that His people should be free, not slaves.
 Little did Pharaoh know that the time had come for the God of the Jews to demonstrate His power.

 Who was Ramses II?